• Skip to primary navigation

 Once the cupcakes have cooled, top them with dairy free cream cheese frosting and a sprinkling of walnuts.

-Carrot cake cupcake cut in half and laying on a wooden cutting board.
+A single gluten free carrot cake cupcake cut in half and laying on a wooden cutting board.

 Storage